 Access to installed software using Environment Modules

 Applications, software, compilers, tools, communications libraries and math libraries of the cluster system are being keep up-to-date.
-HPC2015 and HPC2021 use the Environment Modules to dynamically set up environments for different applications.
+HPC2021 uses the Environment Modules to dynamically set up environments for different applications.
 Module commands set, change, or delete environment variables that are needed for a particular application.
 The ‘

 module load‘ command will set PATH, LD_LIBRARY_PATH and other environment variables such that user may choose a desired version of applications or libraries more easily.
 More details can be found here.